fbpx

 Only when we surrender to the leading of the Spirit of God will we move forward and have success.

-Complaining and looking back thwarts us from God’s presence as fast as the sound of wind when you’re on the freeway.
+Complaining and looking back thwarts us from God’s presence as fast as the sound of wind when driving 65 mph on the freeway.

 Pin Me: